-- Genesys 8.0 Security Deployment Guide, which help you set up security features for DB Server and your data. - Genesys Technical Publications Glossary, which ships on the Genesys Documentation Library DVD, provides a comprehensive list of the Genesys and computer-telephony integration (CTI) terminology and acronyms used in this document. - Genesys Migration Guide, which ships on the Genesys Documentation Library DVD, provides documented migration strategies for Genesys product releases.
-Contact Genesys Technical Support for more information.
+- Genesys 8.1 Security Deployment Guide, which helps you set up security features for DB Server and your data. - Genesys Technical Publications Glossary, which provides a comprehensive list of the Genesys and computer-telephony integration (CTI) terminology and acronyms used in this document. - Genesys Migration Guide, which provides documented migration strategies for Genesys product releases.
+Contact Genesys Customer Care for more information.

-Information about supported hardware and third-party software is available on the Genesys Technical Support website in the following documents:
+Information about supported hardware and third-party software is available on the Genesys Documentation website in the following documents:

-Genesys Supported Operating Environment Reference Manual

-Genesys Supported Media Interfaces Reference Manual
+- Genesys Supported Operating Environment Reference Guide - Genesys Supported Media Interfaces Reference Manual